-Alex Flanagan is a veteran sportscaster and sideline reporter.
-Over the course of her career she has covered a variety of sporting events including five Olympic games and twelve Super Bowls.
+Flanagan is uniquely positioned to help her clients given her experience, insight, and connections from working as a sportscaster and sideline reporter.
+In her own broadcasting career, Flanagan covered a variety of sporting events including five Olympic games and twelve Super Bowls.

 Alex is often recognized for the 7 years she spent as NBC’s sideline reporter on its national broadcast of Notre Dame football from 2007-2013.
-Yet, her highest profile sideline assignment was covering Super Bowl XLIIII in 2009 along with John Madden and Al Michaels.
+Yet, her highest-profile sideline assignment was covering Super Bowl XLIII in 2009 along with John Madden and Al Michaels.
 As a reporter for NBC’s Football Night in America, Alex filed live reports from a premiere NFL game.
 She has also contributed to NBC’s Today show.

-Alex covered her fourth Olympics for NBC in 2014 from Sochi, Russia.
-As NBC’s Cross Country Skiing and Biathlon reporter she documented Olympic history interviewing Norwegian biathlete, Ole Einar Bjorndalen, just after he crossed the finish line and became the most decorated winter Olympic athlete in history.
+In 2014 from Sochi, Russia she served as NBC’s Cross Country Skiing and Biathlon reporter documenting Olympic history by interviewing Norwegian biathlete, Ole Einar Bjorndalen, just after he crossed the finish line and became the most decorated Winter Olympic athlete in history.
 She has been part of documenting a number of important milestones for the most decorated Olympian of all time, Michael Phelps.
 Alex was on deck interviewing Phelps at the Pan Pacific Championships in Australia when the swimmer cemented his comeback from retirement.

 At the London games, Alex was the deck reporter for diving and she served as a sports desk reporter in 2010 at the Winter Olympics from Vancouver and in 2016 at the Summer Olympics from Rio.
 In August of 2008, Alex was one of NBC’s hosts during its unprecedented coverage of the Beijing Olympics, where she anchored six hours of Olympic coverage nightly.

 Prior to working with NFL Network and NBC, Alex spent five years reporting from the college football sidelines for ESPN.
 She also served as a sideline reporter for the College World Series, the Women’s Tennis Association’s tour championships and the NCAA Women’s basketball tournament.
-As a reporter for SportsCenter, Alex reported on the Kobe Bryant sexual assault case in 2003 and the Barry Bonds BALCO Scandal that same year.
-A versatile reporter, she has also covered spring training, the NBA playoffs, college football bowl games, the NCAA Men’s basketball tournament, did a weekly segment for NFL Monday Night Countdown and launched an entertainment themed segment for SportsCenter called “Hollywood Highlights”.
-In 2003, Alex was recognized by the National Academy of Television Arts and Sciences for contributing to the Emmy Award winning Sportscenter, on ESPN.
+As a reporter for SportsCenter, Alex reported on some of the biggest storylines in sports.
+She has also covered spring training, the NBA playoffs, college football bowl games, the NCAA Men’s basketball tournament, did a weekly segment for NFL Monday Night Countdown and launched an entertainment-themed segment for SportsCenter called “Hollywood Highlights”.
+In 2003, Alex was recognized by the National Academy of Television Arts and Sciences for contributing to the Emmy Award-winning Sportscenter, on ESPN.

 Before joining ESPN, Alex worked for the Fox Sports Network.
 She was the featured reporter on The Keith Olbermann Evening News, served as a reporter for The National Sports Report and as a producer/reporter on the Emmy-nominated weekly sports investigative magazine show, Goin’ Deep.